 Urinary incontinence may also be caused by an easily addressable condition, such as:

-· Constipation.
-The rectum is located near the bladder and shares many of the same nerves.
-Hard, compacted stool in your rectum causes these nerves to be overactive and increase urinary frequency.
+Constipation: The rectum is located near the bladder and shares many of the same nerves.
+Hard, impacted stool in your rectum causes these nerves to be overactive and increase urinary frequency.

 Urinary incontinence can also be a persistent condition caused by underlying physical problems or changes, including:

-· Hysterectomy.
-In women, the bladder and uterus are supported by many of the same muscles and ligaments.
-Any surgery that involves a woman's reproductive system, including removal of the uterus, may damage the supporting pelvic floor muscles, which can lead to incontinence.
+Hysterectomy: In women, the bladder and uterus are supported by many of the same muscles and ligaments.
+Any surgery that involves a woman's reproductive system, including the removal of the uterus, may damage the supporting pelvic floor muscles, which can lead to incontinence.

 Factors that increase your risk of developing urinary incontinence include:

-Riding a bicycle with a narrow seat can cut off circulation in the groin and according to a Walnut Creek California urologist can often invite impotence and other urinary issues.
+Riding a bicycle with a narrow seat can cut off circulation in the groin, and according to a Walnut Creek California, a urologist can often invite impotence and other urinary issues.

-Being in the house too often (includes in front of a computer) with a too convenient toilet nearby.
-When it is too convenient to pee we hit the toilet much too soon and weaken our natural ability to restrict urine flow.
-This increases the need for kegels.
+Being in the house too often (including in front of a computer) with a too convenient toilet nearby.
+When it is too convenient to pee, we hit the toilet much too soon and weakening our natural ability to restrict urine flow.
+This increases the need for Kegels.